The Basics of Ayahuasca | Plant Medicine Ceremony

 Each shaman has their own personal way of setting up the ceremonial area.
 However, ceremonies are typically held just after sunset in a safe, relaxing, and comfortable environment, most notably within high energy places on the land.

 Authentic and safe ceremonies, are small groups of participants, 2 to 7, and one shaman and their apprentices sit with you during a ceremony, all of whom ingest the brew.
-The shaman creates a very open and safe space by setting up an altar, and playing soothing music.
+The shaman creates an open and safe space by setting up an altar, and cleansing the space and the people with herbs or tobacco smoke.
 He or she will also clear and protect the energy of the space by filling the room of, and blowing onto the crown of each participant, a form of sacred tobacco called “Mapacho”.

-Then, the shaman suggests that each person set an intention for their journey, whether that be to heal past wounds or to learn self-love.
+Then, the shaman suggests that each person set an intention for their journey, for example, to heal past wounds or to learn self-love, understand their relationship with their family of origin or to gain deeper insight into their reason for being.
 The group then prays together and gives thanks to Mother Ayahuasca.

 Finally, one by one, each participant drinks the brew and begins to journey. . .

-Once the medicine kicks in, the shaman will begin to sing icaros, or healing songs, which help to intensify the medicine and further protect the energy of the room.
+Once the medicine kicks in, the shaman will begin to sing icaros, or healing songs, which help to guide the participant during the ceremony, intensify the medicine, and further protect the energy of the room.

 The Return